segmentio/segment-docs/src/unify/data-graph/data-graph.md

 - **Profile-to-entity relationship:** This is a relationship between your entity table and the Segment Profiles tables, and is the first level of relationship.
 - **1:many relationship:** For example, an `account` can have many `carts`, but each `cart` can only be associated with one `account`.
 - **many:many relationship:** For example, a user can have many `carts`, and each `cart` can have many `products`.
 However, these `products` can also belong to many `carts`.
-- The Data Graph currently supports 5 levels of relationships starting from the profile.
-For example, relating the accounts table to the profile block is the first level of relationship, relating a 1:many relationship between the accounts and carts table is the second level of relationship, and so on.
-There are no limits on the breadth of your Data Graph.
+- The Data Graph currently supports 6 levels of depth (or nodes) starting from the profile.
+For example, relating the `profile` to the `accounts` table to the `carts` table is 3 levels of depth.
+There are no limits on the width of your Data Graph or the number of entities.
 - Relationships are nested under the profile.
 Refer to the example below.

 **Data Graph Example**